 Whether it's revisiting your 'about' page, sharing your organization's impact, or starting a blog, writing content can be one of the toughest parts of creating and updating a website.
 For those who have never written specifically for the web, it's tempting to sit down at your computer, open up a Word document and begin typing.
 Writing for the web, however, is different than writing a paper or a press release.

 The following tips will help make your content both easier to read and also more interactive for viewers.

 Attention spans for online content are short

 Studies have shown that as little as 16% of online viewers read website content word-for-word.
 That means that you should write your content so that it can be easily read while being scanned.
 There are many ways to make your content easier to understand at a glance and you should absolutely experiment and see what works best for you.
-A few tested strategies to get you started include:
+A few strategies we implement are:

 - Break up your content into shorter paragraphs

 - Use headings to clearly indicate different areas of content

 - Bold important phrases that are hidden within paragraphs